thoughtbot/superglue/README.md

 How should you structure your store?
 Should I replicate my business models, like `User`, on the client side?
 Use an [ORM](https://github.com/tommikaikkonen/redux-orm) to manage it?
 How much should I denormalize or normalize?
 How much business logic should I bring over?

-Breezy's answer is to leave the business model to where they belong, on the backend, and just deal with denormalized cross-cutting presentational aspects.
+Breezy's answer is to leave the business model to where they belong, on the backend, and just deal with cross-cutting presentational fragments.
 In other words, lets talk in terms of "updating the user email at each page header", instead of "updating the email in the user model".

 Why?